tarantool/tarantool-vscode/README.md

 ## References & acknowledgments

-This is an extension for the [Tarantool database](https://www.tarantool.io/) internally using [VS Code EmmyLua extension as a language server](https://github.com/EmmyLua/VSCode-EmmyLua).
+This is an extension for the [Tarantool database](https://www.tarantool.io/).
+It uses [VS Code EmmyLua extension](https://github.com/EmmyLua/VSCode-EmmyLua) with [emmylua-analyzer-rust](https://github.com/CppCXY/emmylua-analyzer-rust) under the hood and [RedHat YAML extension](https://github.com/redhat-developer/vscode-yaml) dependencies as providers of Lua and YAML language servers and extend them with Tarantool-specific annotations.

 A lot of the initial work has been done by Tarantool community in the [original Tarantool VS Code annotations](https://github.com/vaintrub/vscode-tarantool).